pedro-uyeda/pedro-uyeda/README.md

 ### Hello there, I'm Pedro Uyeda.

-## I'm a Mechanical Engineer interested in UX/UI and Data Science!
+## I'm a Mechanical Engineer interested in Data Science and UX/UI!

-- 🔭 I’m looking to work in interesting projects that will help to develop myself
-- 🌱 I’m currently learning Phyton and German
+## I've been working in several projects as a mechanical designer and I want to explore more ways to build things that people can interact with.

 ### Connect with me:
 <div>